Bellerive Oval: Transport

-Metro buses are available to and from Bellerive Oval and there are also ferry services from Hobart City to Bellerive Wharf.
+Metro bus services are available to and from Bellerive Oval.
 Development into an international venue has far outgrown the capacity of local infrastructure to adequately handle the large influxes of patrons attempting to access the venue.
 In particular, there is little provision for spectator parking.
 Thus, large numbers of vehicles are parked in the surrounding streets when such events are held, resulting in access issues for local residents and need for traffic-control measures.

-Local controversy
+A ferry service operating between Brooke Street Pier in central Hobart and Bellerive Pier on the eastern shore is promoted as an alternative transport option for spectators attending major events at Bellerive Oval.

-In an attempt to address parking and access issues, development of the Oval has encroached upon adjacent properties and in particular the Bellerive Rotary Park situated between the Oval and the beach.
-This park is on land owned by the Clarence Council as is the adjacent Oval.
-As the Oval is an exclusive, fenced-off area and the park is an inclusive area open to all residents, many residents reject the encroachment.
+In an attempt to address parking and access issues, development of the oval has encroached upon adjacent properties and in particular the Bellerive Rotary Park situated between the oval and the beach.
+This park is on land owned by the Clarence Council as is the adjacent oval.
+As the oval is an exclusive, fenced-off area and the park is an inclusive area open to all residents, many residents reject the encroachment.